-Our lab operates a brain bank and evaluates brains from individuals with memory and motor disorders under the auspices of the Mayo Clinic and Florida Alzheimer Disease Research Centers as well as the Mayo Parkinson's Disease Center of Excellence (NINDS P50-40256).
-Our laboratory also serves one of the few NIH-funded projects studying neuropsychologic characteristics of Lewy body dementia directed by Dr. Tanis Ferman at the Mayo Clinic (NIA R01-AG15866).
-We also assist in characterization of mouse models of neurofibrillary degeneration through an NIH-funded program project directed by Dr. Michael Hutton.
-Finally, we bank brains for one of the longest running clinicopathologic studies in the United States, The Einstein Aging Study (NIA P01-AG03949), a program project directed by Dr. Richard Lipton at Albert Einstein College of Medicine in the Bronx.
+Our laboratory studies neuropsychologic characteristics of Lewy body dementia alongside Tanis J. Ferman, Ph.D., at Mayo Clinic.
+We also assist in characterization of mouse models of neurofibrillary degeneration through a National Institutes of Health (NIH)-funded program project directed by Dr. Michael Hutton.
+Finally, we bank brains for one of the longest running clinicopathologic studies in the United States, the Einstein Aging Study, a program directed by Dr. Richard Lipton at Albert Einstein College of Medicine in New York.

-In addition to these NIH-funded studies, brains are also sent to our laboratory for diagnosis and research for the State of Florida Alzheimer Disease Initiative and for the Society for Progressive Supranuclear Palsy.
+In addition to these NIH-funded studies, our laboratory participates in the diagnosis and research of brains for the Florida's Alzheimer's Disease Initiative and for CurePSP.

 Our laboratory has a particular interest in the interface between normal aging and Alzheimer's disease, as well as in non-Alzheimer's degenerative disorders such as Lewy body dementia, corticobasal degeneration, progressive supranuclear palsy and frontotemporal dementia.
-The primary focus of research on aging is neuropathologic characterization of brains of individuals who had been prospectively and longitudinally evaluated during life.
-These studies aim to determine differences in a range of biologic parameters in brains of people with normal cognitive, mild cognitive impairment and dementia.
-Our focus on Parkinson's disease is to identify preclinical Parkinson's disease to develop means for early diagnosis.
+The primary focus of our research on aging is neuropathologic characterization of brains of individuals who had been prospectively and longitudinally evaluated during life.
+These studies aim to determine differences in a range of biological parameters in brains of people with normal cognitive function, mild cognitive impairment and dementia.
+Our focus on Parkinson's disease is to identify preclinical Parkinson's disease to develop a means for early diagnosis.